 7) What is the connection between happiness and sugar, if any?

-Sugary foods are all around us and often are offered daily, either as an after dinner "treat" or for that special touch at the many special occasions and gatherings we have for birthdays, holidays and celebrations.
+Sugary foods are all around us and often are offered daily, either as an after-dinner "treat" or for that special touch at the many special occasions and gatherings we have for birthdays, holidays and celebrations.
 Many would say that sugar brings happiness because it is often present at many happy times in our lives, plus consuming sugar feels good, stimulating those reward centers of the brain.
-We all know that real happiness comes through fulfilling relationships, experiences and personal growth, and that sugar is just a temporary fix, but it's fun!
-Yes, too much sugar damages the body, but making a long term goal to eliminate sugar completely is quite difficult.
-If we can make the focus on living a wellness lifestyle the majority of the time, we don't need to feel guilty or feel deprived.
+We all know that real happiness comes through fulfilling relationships, experiences and personal growth and that sugar is just a temporary fix, but it's fun!
+Yes, too much sugar damages the body, but making a long-term goal to eliminate sugar completely is quite difficult.
+If we can make focus on living a wellness lifestyle the majority of the time, we don't need to feel guilty or feel deprived.
 It is all about balance and mindset.
 I love the 85/15 rule.
-If 85% of the time we can focus on nutrient dense whole foods, we can allow that remaining 15% to include a favorite sugary filled food for example and that is ok!!
-It's about living a wellness lifestyle, realizing that plants have purpose and that food is fuel.
-When we give our body the nourishment and support it needs through whole food nutrition, supplementation, plenty of water and powerful plant extracts such as essential oils, we will give the body the tools that it needs to perform, renew, repair and be at it's best.
-Sugar should never be a tool to fill a void, to create happiness or impact our emotional health.
-Our own happiness comes through gratitude, self discovery and growth, nourishing our body and mind, and by filling our daily lives with fulfilling and enriching relationships and activities.
+If 85% of the time we can focus on nutrient-dense whole foods, we can allow that remaining 15% to include a favourite sugary-filled food for example and that is ok!!
+It's about living a wellness lifestyle, realizing that plants have a purpose and that food is fuel.
+When we give our body the nourishment and support it needs through whole food nutrition, supplementation, plenty of water and powerful plant extracts such as essential oils, we will give the body the tools that it needs to perform, renew, repair and be at its best.
+Sugar should never be a tool to fill a void, create happiness or impact our emotional health.
+Our own happiness comes through gratitude, self-discovery and growth, nourishing our body aitsnd mind, and filling our daily lives with fulfilling and enriching relationships and activities.